tomwhite007/rename-angular-component/README.md

 ## Known Issues

-1. Doesn't support changing element selectors inside component inline templates or inside test spec files.
-This will be added soon.
+1. Doesn't support changing element, attribute or class selectors inside:
+   - component inline templates
+   - test spec files
+   - Storybook files
+     (but will do soon as a config option)

 ## Release Notes